Part 1:

 On Africa:

 Participation from the African region has seen the greatest growth over the past three years (from 7% of all registered participants in 2020, to 12% this year), which we aim to sustain at future convenings.
-With our intention to bring RightsCon to Africa in 2026, we want to make sure to build the summit experience together with our communities in the region, on key operational and programmatic decisions.
+With our intention to bring RightsCon to Africa in 2026, we want to make sure to build the summit experience together with our communities in the region, consulting them on key operational and programmatic decisions.

 Diversity matters